 Alternatively, a non-Administrator user account can be used.
 This alternative requires that a member of the Windows Administrators group first configure the Windows elevated privileges settings to allow a non-Administrator user account to perform an installation.
-For example, on a 64-bit operating system you must manually grant full permission on HKLM\Software\Wow6432Node before DB2 Connect Personal Edition can be successfully installed.
-On Windows Vista, a non-Administrator can perform an installation, but will be prompted for administrative credentials by the DB2 Setup wizard.
+On Windows 2008 and Windows Vista or higher, a non-administrator can perform an installation, but will be prompted for administrative credentials by the DB2 Setup wizard.